InB4DevOps/bitrate-viewer/README.md

 # bitrate-viewer
-Calculates the actual bitrate per second for x264 and x265 and plots a graph.
+Plots a graph showing the variation of the bitrate throughout your video.
+The average bitrate is shown on the legend.
+In addition to this, the minimum, maximum and standard deviation is shown above the graph.
+See the example below: